 Construction Fund: This fund is used to account for constructed assets that will be capitalized and depreciated over time.
 This fund may also include non-depreciable assets such as land acquired for capital projects.
 Revenues, or incoming resources for this fund, include bond proceeds and related interest earnings as well as transfers in from the Improvement & Extension Fund for "pay as go" financing.
 A blended use of bond funds and I&E funds is designed to lower the cost of capital improvements.
+Capital grant revenues are generally also accounted for in this fund.

-Improvement & Extension (I&E) Fund: The I&E Fund is defined by the Authority's Master Bond Ordinance (MBO) as the "fund used for improvements, enlargements, extensions or betterment" of the System.
+Improvement & Extension (I&E) Fund: The I&E Fund is defined by the Authority's Master

+Bond Ordinance (MBO) as the "fund used for improvements, enlargements, extensions or betterment" of the System.
 Cash receipts of the Authority are transferred into the I&E Fund pursuant to a flow of funds after commitments are met for a monthly allocation of operations and maintenance expense, debt service, pension, Water Residential Assistance Program, (WRAP), budget stabilization fund, and extraordinary repair and replacement fund as administered by a trustee.
 It should be noted that capital outlay items are also funded with I&E Funds.
 Capital outlay are items that are generally purchased (rather than constructed) and with an estimated useful life of less than 20 years.